Bridgit Mendler: Endorsements

-In May 2017, Mendler was announced as one of the 2017 MIT Media Lab's Director's Fellows.
-In May 2018, she announced on Twitter that she started a graduate program at the Massachusetts Institute of Technology (MIT) with a focus on improving social media: "As an entertainer, for years I struggled with social media because I felt like there was a more loving and human way to connect with fans."
-In January 2019, Mendler indicated that she was enrolled in a class at Harvard Law School.
-In 2020, she completed her graduate degree at MIT and began working on her Ph.D with MIT's Center for Constructive Communications and Social Machines group.
-As of 2022, she is concurrently enrolled at Harvard Law School, where she is a 2L, and at MIT.

 Artistry

 Influences

 Mendler has cited Bob Dylan as her biggest musical influence.
 To Ed Condran of Hartford Courant she said that: "You look at what Bob Dylan and artists like him have done and you just can't help but be blown away.
 I'm just glad I have the opportunity to start with this and I just want to take it as far as I can".
 In an interview with Disney Channel Netherlands, she revealed that her favorite song was "Don't Think Twice, It's All Right" from Dylan's 1963 album The Freewheelin' Bob Dylan.
 To Taylor Trudon of Huffington Post she said: "He was the first musician I got into where I paid attention to songwriting.
 He has a way of writing songs that's really playful with lyrics, but at the same time he's saying something that people feel is important and that they relate to.
 He spoke for a whole generation.".
-Also to Trudon, Mendler cited Etta James, Elvis Presley, B. B. King, Lily Allen, Ella Fitzgerald and Billie Holiday, and talked about these artists: "I love that they have soul in their voices.
+Also to Trudon, Mendler cited Etta James, Elvis Presley, B. B. King, Ella Fitzgerald and Billie Holiday, and talked about these artists: "I love that they have soul in their voices.
 I think that's something important".
 Other musical influences include Elvis Costello, The Delfonics, Red Hot Chili Peppers and Van Morrison.
-During an interview with Yahoo!, in 2012, Mendler also commented that her first female influence was the R&B girl group Salt-N-Pepa and sang an impromptu a cappella rendition of the song "Shoop".
+During an interview with Yahoo!, in 2012, Mendler also commented that her first female influence was the Hip hop girl group Salt-N-Pepa and sang an impromptu a cappella rendition of the song "Shoop".